 Fig 4.
 Illustration of transurethral resection of the prostate, where a high-energy cutting loop is used to serially cut prostate chips from within to widen the prostatic channel.

-In 2015, three different GreenLight™ lasers are in clinical use – the 80-W (KTP), 120-W HPS (LTO), and 180-W XPS (LTO) lasers.
+In 2015, three different GreenLight™ lasers were in clinical use – the 80-W (KTP), 120-W HPS (LTO), and 180-W XPS (LTO) lasers.
 The latter two laser systems (American Medical Systems, Minnetonka, USA) are currently in use in Singapore, with the 180-W XPS swiftly gaining popularity.
 The intermediate-term functional results of 532nm GreenLight™ laser vaporization therapy are comparable to TURP surgery3.
 There are also several papers validating its safety in “difficult prostates” such as patients with large glands >80ml, on anticoagulants, and those in urinary retention4.
-Given the published scientific data, the European Association of Urology now recommends GreenLight™ laser therapy as a safer surgical alternative to TURP surgery, and where available should be considered as first-line treatment in patients on anticoagulants or at high cardiovascular risk.
+Given the published scientific data, the European Association of Urology now recommends GreenLight™ laser therapy as a safer surgical alternative to TURP surgery and if available, should be considered as first-line treatment in patients on anticoagulants or at high cardiovascular risk.

 Fig 5.
 Urologist performing GreenLight™ laser vaporization of the prostate.